JDsnyke/PS4-Cheat-List/README.md

 * The end goal should be to use these codes / offsets to generate user friendly cht files!

-> Remember : Visit the included source links if you have any doubts!

 ## Contributions

 I will update at my pace.
 What I have here is mostly incomplete and untested.